For individuals who

-A professional interior designer is one who is qualified by education, examination, and experience to identify, research and creatively solve problems relative to the function and quality of people's interior environments.
-The course of study in interior design leads to a first professional degree.
+Want to research and creatively solve problems relative to the function and quality of people's interior environments.

 The program focuses on improving the quality of life and protecting human health and safety through design of the interior environment.
 Students study design fundamentals, theory, process, communication, research, and technology to identify and solve problems for a wide range of physical interior environments for all individuals.